Play Live Radio

 U.S. Forest Service

-The Gifford Fire has now burned more than 117,000 acres of land in Santa Barbara and San Luis Obispo Counties
+The Gifford Fire has now burned more than 119,000 acres in Santa Barbara and San Luis Obispo Counties.

-An army of firefighters made major progress over the weekend in efforts to contain a massive wildfire burning on the Central Coast.
+An army of firefighters made major progress over the weekend in containing a massive wildfire burning on the Central Coast.

-The fire started August 1 off of Highway 166 about 15 miles northeast of Santa Maria.
+The fire started on August 1 off Highway 166, about 15 miles northeast of Santa Maria.

-It's threatening more than 2900 structures.
+It threatens more than 2,900 structures.
 About 800 people have been evacuated.
-Two structures have been reported destroyed.
-There have been seven fire related injuries.
+Two structures have been reported destroyed, and ten fire-related injuries have been reported.
+New evacuation orders and warnings were issued Monday morning.

 The fire is burning in both Santa Barbara and San Luis Obispo Counties.
 Highway 166 remains closed from Santa Maria to New Cuyama.